jcraigk/phishin/README.md

 bundle exec rails shows:import
 ```

-Use the interactive CLI to finish the import process then go to `http://localhost:3000/<date>` to verify the import.
+Use the interactive CLI to finish the import process then set `PRODUCTION_CONTENT=false`, restart the server, and visit `http://localhost:3000/<date>` to verify the import.

 ## Contributions